iyzg/notebooks/_src/snippets.md

 ### XVII.
 Quines, quines, quines

 [Quines for dummies](https://rtpg.co/2023/03/02/quines-for-dummies.html) is a nice little example, but like above, something I'd like to sit down to think more about in the future.

+### XVIII.
+Bootstrap as focus

+Idea is to compile a list of things which are self-boostrapping.
+In theory, bus usage is one since more demand = more buses = less wait time = more buses.
+Intelligence and learning begets more learningn.
+What else follows this?
+These are the things worth investing in!
+[Novelty](living-computation) is also a big one in this category.